hanabi/hanabi.github.io/Reference.md

 ### The Layered Finesse

-* Normally, if a red card is clued and someone blind-plays a blue card, it would be some kind of *Bluff*.
-However, we only allow players to perform a *Bluff* on the very next player.
-(This is referred to as sitting in *Bluff Seat*.)
-* It follows from this that if an unrelated card is blind-played, and it cannot be a *Bluff*, then it must be a special kind of *Finesse*.
 * Normally, a *Finesse* promises the exact copy of the card on *Finesse Position*.
 However, as long as all of the cards leading to the card are playable, you can still promise the exact copy of the card.
 We do **not** consider this to be a "lie", since the blind-playing player does indeed have the true copy of the card.
 * We call this a *Layered Finesse* because the intended *Finesse* blind-play target is "layered" behind other playable cards.